 How do I search Twitter by date?

-Use since:YYYY-MM-DD and until:YYYY-MM-DD together.
-Example: "product launch" since:2026-02-10 until:2026-02-17.
-The since: date is inclusive; until: is exclusive (the tweet must be posted before that date, not on it).
-For sub-day precision, use the timestamp form: since:2026-02-10_14:00:00_UTC.
+To search Twitter by date, combine since:YYYY-MM-DD and until:YYYY-MM-DD in one query, for example "product launch" since:2026-02-10 until:2026-02-17.
+The since: date is inclusive and the until: date is exclusive, so the tweet must be posted before the until date, not on it.
+For sub-day precision, use the timestamp form since:2026-02-10_14:00:00_UTC.

 Why isn't my search operator working on the official X API?